-10 fantastic single malt Scotch whiskies to warm you this fall
+The best single malt Scotch whiskies to warm you up this fall

 Laphroaig 10

 If you want to take a deep dive into everything that the sheep-filled island of Islay has to offer, you’ll grab a bottle of Laphroaig 10.
 The famed distillery’s flagship bottle gets its flavor from peat-smoked barley.
-Matured for at least ten years in oak casks, it’s known for its bold kick of peaty smoke as well as ocean brine, vanilla, caramel, and oak.
+Matured for at least 10 years in oak casks, it’s known for its bold kick of peaty smoke, as well as ocean brine, vanilla, caramel, and oak.
 It’s a complex, smoky sipper you’ll go back to again and again.

 Ardbeg An Oa

-Another classic Islay distillery, Ardbeg is well-known for its smoky, peaty, sweet, balanced expressions.
+Another classic Islay distillery, Ardbeg is well known for its smoky, peaty, sweet, balanced expressions.
 One of its best, most warming bottles is Ardbeg an Oa.
 Named for the Mull of Oa along the Kildaton Coast, this non-chill filtered single malt whisky is a vatted whisky made up of expressions aged in Pedro Ximenez, ex-bourbon, and virgin charred oak barrels.
 The result is a complex sipper with notes of dark chocolate, toffee, dried cherries, baking spices, and robust campfire smoke.

 Aberlour A’Bunadh

-When it comes to sherry matured or finished single malt Scotch whiskies, there are few as popular and well-made as Aberlour A’Bunadh.
+When it comes to sherry matured or finished single malt Scotch whiskies, there are few as popular and well made as Aberlour A’Bunadh.
 The name translates to ‘the original’ from Gaelic.
 This sherry-matured whisky is bottled as a potent cask strength (although the alcohol content varies by batch).
 It’s known for its flavors of dried cherries, raisins, ginger, candied orange peels, dark chocolate, vanilla, and oaky wood.

 Talisker Storm